-- 3 Select the arrays in the Disk list. - 4 Choose Stripe or Mirror from the RAID Scheme menu. - 5 Enter a name for the new software RAID set. - 6 Choose a format for the array.
+- 3 Select the arrays in the Disk list. - 4 Choose Stripe or Mirror from the RAID Scheme pop-up menu. - 5 Enter a name for the new software RAID volume.

+6 Choose a format for the array.

-Note: You can take advantage of disk journaling by using the journaled volume format.
+Note: You can take advantage of disk journaling by using the journaled volume format in Mac OS X Server.
 Journaling is a technique that helps protect the integrity of HFS+ disks in RAID arrays.
-It both prevents a disk from getting into an inconsistent state and expedites disk repair if the system fails.
+It limits the exposure for data loss and expedites repair if the volume gets into an inconsistent state.

-When you enable journaling on an array, a continuous record of changes to files on the disks in the array is maintained in the journal.
-If your system stops running because of a power failure or some other problem, when you restart the system the journal is used to restore the array to a known good state.
+When you enable journaling on an array, a continuous record of changes to files on the volume is maintained in the journal.
+If your system stops running because of a power failure or some other problem, when you restart the system the journal is used to restore the volume to a known good state.
 Although you may experience loss of user data that was buffered at the time of the failure, the file system is returned to a consistent state.
 In addition, restarting the system is much faster.

-If you are using Mac OS X Server, you can also turn journaling on or off for an array at any time in the Information section of Disk Utility.
+You can also turn journaling on or off for a volume at any time in the Information section of Disk Utility.